vrockai/angular-log-console/README.md

 This will produce the following in the chrome developer console
 ![demo image 1](http://i.imgur.com/UDl3twL.png)

+To learn more about ethods available on the console object, visit [Console Web API Interfaces page](https://developer.mozilla.org/en/docs/Web/API/console).

-#### Plucking fields
+#### Plucking fields in $log.table
 If you'd don't want all of the fields displayed, you can pluck the required fields by passing in an array of field names as the second argument:

     $log.table($scope.statistics, ['firstName', 'lastName']);

 ### Update notes:
+- **0.0.1**
-- **0.0.2**
+    -  First release
-    -  renamed module to angular-log-table to adhere to AngularJS best practices.
-        - **NB:** after updating to 0.0.2 please modify your app's dependency definition to `angular-log-table`, and make sure that `angular-log-table.js` is included in your app.